SJCGIS/lca-methodology/README.md

 Use the [Jupyter Installation Guide](http://jupyter.org/install.html) to install Jupyter on your computer.

-1. Download the ZIP file from the [Releases](http://github.com/sjcgis/lca-methodology) page and extract it to a folder on your computer.
+1. Download the [project ZIP file](https://github.com/SJCGIS/lca-methodology/archive/master.zip) and extract it to a folder on your computer.

-2. Open a Terminal (Mac/Linux) or Command Prompt (Windows) and change the directory (`cd`) to the lca-methodology folder on your comptuer.
-Example: `cd C:\Downloads\lca-methodology`.
+2. Open a Terminal (Mac/Linux) or Command Prompt (Windows) and change the directory (`cd`) to the lca-methodology-master folder on your computer.
+Example: `cd C:\Downloads\lca-methodology-master`.

 3. Create a new [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for the lca-methodology.
 Example: `conda create --name lca-methodology`.